You are here:

 This mural was painted twenty-seven years after Antonetty’s death.
 That the mural was created so long after her passing is a testament to the impact she made upon her community.
 Her dreams for the South Bronx still have power for local activists, families, and communities.

-Categories: Bronx, K-12-education, parent activism, community activism,
+Categories: Bronx, K-12 organizing, parent activism, community activism

-Tags: Latinx people, women's activism,
+Tags: Latinx people, women's activism

 Date: 2011

 Copyright: Under copyright.
 Used with permission.
+Courtesy of Joe Conzo, Jr.

 - Read the quote on the right side of the mural.
 What is the tone and message of the quote?
 Why might the artists have chosen that quote for this mural?